 In the series Twice Once: 2XDH we see portraits of Sear’s friends, taken in the 1990s.
 The pictures were made by combining two negatives bent such that only the edges of the negatives touch the paper in the darkroom.
 The prints made this way were then re-photographed and printed.
 Thus the photograph both reveals and conceals something and in the end lets the imagination decide which is right.

 A photograph, with its true-to-life elements, can thus to a very great extent help to influence our understanding of how we see, experience and relate to the world, and so guides us towards certain views and attitudes.
 The photograph is on the one hand a constructed, manipulated object, but on the other hand manifests a duality, inasmuch as we associate it with something real.
 For the same reason it is from here that the imaginary can be explored, thinks Sear.

-Her works are in several private and public collection, including National Museum Wales, Glynn Vivian Museum and Gallery Swansea Wales, Ernst & Young, Victoria and Albert Museum, Arts Council of Wales, Arts Council of Great Britain and the British Council.
+Helen Sear (b.
+1955) read Fine Art at Reading University and the Slade School, University College, London.
+Her work was prominent in the British Council’s exhibition De-Composition: Constructed Photography in Britain in 1991, which toured Latin America and eastern Europe.
+Her works are in several private and public collections, including the National Museum of Wales, the Glynn Vivian Museum and Gallery Swansea, Wales, Ernst & Young, the Victoria and Albert Museum, the Arts Council of Wales, the Arts Council of Great Britain and the British Council.